derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

 Emitters in Mitsuba
 -------------------
 The `sky`, `sun` and `sunsky` emitters within Mitsuba scenes are only used in the MORTICIA context for creating presentation images.
 These emitter types must be avoided for quantitative work.
-Instead a REM from libRadtran is used within an `envmap` emitter type for the diffuse component and a `directional` emitter for the direct solar component.
+Instead, a REM from libRadtran is used within an `envmap` emitter type for the diffuse component and a `directional` emitter for the direct solar component.

  In the thermal spectrum, the `directional` emitter falls away and only the `source thermal` environment map is used.